-Dr. Chang leads the Laboratory of Translational Neuroscience and is an Assistant Investigator at The Feinstein Institute for Medical Research.
+Dr. Chang leads the Laboratory of Translational Neuroscience and is an Assistant Professor at The Feinstein Institute for Medical Research.
 He is a neuroscientist interested in the pathophysiology underlying psychiatric disorders and in how brain connectivity becomes altered in the course of illness, or during its treatment.

-Currently, Dr. Chang is utilizing a broad range of techniques that include state-of-the-art molecular manipulations, whole-brain tissue clearing, two-photon laser scanning microscopy, and a battery of behavioral tasks to investigate the functional roles of identified schizophrenia risk genes.
-Working with Dr. Anil Malhotra at the Zucker Hillside Hospital, he hopes to reveal how polymorphisms and variations in the genome contribute to the pathobiology of schizophrenia.
+Currently, Dr. Chang is utilizing a broad range of modern neuroscience techniques that include state-of-the-art molecular/genetic manipulations, whole-brain tissue clearing, two-photon microscopy, and a battery of behavioral tasks to investigate the functional roles of identified schizophrenia risk genes.
+The overall aim of these approaches is to use the rodent brain as a model to better understand function, and dysfunction, of the human brain.

 Schizophrenia is a highly heritable, disabling brain disorder that affects 1-2% of the world population and is the third leading cause of disability amongst people aged 15-44 in the U.S. Aside from some identified genetic risk factors, the underlying biology of the disorder is not well understood.
 In particular, what specifically goes wrong within the brain to cause the collection of negative, positive, and cognitive symptoms in schizophrenia is not clear.
 Thus, one aim of the Laboratory of Translational Neuroscience is to capitalize on recent advances in technology and understanding within the field of neuroscience, and apply them to challenges within psychiatry.